 All visits to Asilah should start in the medina.
 The town's historic center is a treasure trove of Portuguese, Spanish and Moorish architecture, and is best explored on foot.
 Enter via one of the two main gates (Bab el-Kasaba or Bab el-Homar) and spend a day admiring the old town's ornate carved doors and graceful historic buildings.
 Keep an eye out for Asilah's famous murals, which adorn the walls in and around the medina.
 These wall paintings are sometimes commissioned and always celebrated every summer during the annual Asilah Cultural Festival.

-- Shopping: Asilah is full of authentic Moroccan souks, where adept hagglers can easily pick up excellent bargains on North African furniture, jewellery and spices.
+The medina is full of authentic Moroccan souks, where adept hagglers can easily pick up excellent bargains on North African furniture, jewelry and spices.
 Asilah is renowned as a haven for artists, and as such, artisan and custom crafts are of a particularly high quality here.

-- The Ramparts: The ramparts were built by the Portuguese more than 500 years ago and have been restored many times since.
-They retain their old-world charm, however, and offer the perfect spot for a sunset stroll, or for taking aerial photographs of the town and the ocean spread out below.
+Asilah's iconic ramparts were built by the Portuguese more than 500 years ago and have been restored many times since so that they remain amazingly intact today.
+They still have plenty of old-world charm, however, and offer the perfect spot for a sunset stroll, or for taking aerial photographs of the town and the ocean spread out below.

 Although the ramparts plunge directly into the sea in many places, Asilah does have its fair share of beautiful beaches.
 The best is Paradise Beach, located 1.5 miles/3 kilometers south of the medina.
 Clean and beautiful, it's a great place for swimming, sunbathing or even riding a camel along the sand.
 There are other good beaches north of Asilah that can be reached by taxi or horse-drawn carriage.